underscoreio/essential-slick/src/pages/4-combining-actions.md

 Combining actions avoid having to deal with awaiting results or having to sequence `Future`s yourself.

+We saw that the SQL statements executed and the result returned from the database can be monitored by configuring the logging system.

-Actions that are combined together can also be run inside a transction.
+Finally, we saw that actions that are combined together can also be run inside a transaction.

 ## Exercises